chrisguest75/cpp_examples/12_debugging/README.md

 TODO:

 * single step debugging in gdb.
-* Can I do this across a process in a container?
-  * THIS IS NOT WORKING YET
+* How do I debug when cmd requires stdin?

 NOTES:

-* clang++ and gdb hase diferent tools
+* clang++ and gdb have diferent tools
 * You can debug from mac to linux.
+* The debugger returns a random port to connect to - this means the debugger has to be on same network to work in docker.

 ## Build